Abu Rumaysah

 He spoke of his desire for the United Kingdom to be governed under sharia law on the BBC's Sunday Morning Live programme, and said of himself that he didn't "...really identify myself with British values.
 I am Muslim first, second and last".
 In 2014, Dhar was under investigation by British authorities for allegedly encouraging terrorism, but subsequently disappeared after being released on bail.
-Although he had been banned from travelling, Dhar departed for Paris from Victoria Coach Station in London with his wife, Aisha, and their four children, and later arrived in Syria.
+Although he had been banned from travelling, Dhar departed for Paris from Victoria Coach Station in London with his wife, Aisha Tariq, and their at the time four children, later arriving at Syria.

 Dhar wrote a travel guide to the Islamic State in May 2015, called A Brief Guide to Islamic State, and wrote of it that "If you thought London or New York was cosmopolitan, then wait until you step foot in the Islamic State because it screams diversity. ...
 In my short time here I have met people from absolutely every walk of life, proof that the caliphate's pulling power is strong and tenacious".

 He appeared in the Channel 4 documentary The Jihadis Next Door.

+As of 2025, Dhar's current whereabouts are unknown.
+He is either still missing or presumed dead.